theatre-js/theatre-docs/docs/in-depth/README.md

 TODO

-## API
+## Editor intellisense

-The libraries come bundled with typescript definitions with [TSDoc](https://tsdoc.org) comments.
-You can explore the API if your editor is configured to display TSDoc comments.
+The libraries come bundled with typescript definitions with [TSDoc](https://tsdoc.org) comments, so whether you're using JavaScript or TypeScript, you should be able to use autocomplete and API comments.
+If you're using JavaScript, consider adding some [JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) comments here and there to further enhance the editing experience.

 <VideoWithDescription src="/in-depth/tsdoc.mp4">A screen recording showing the API documentation displayed in a code editor.</VideoWithDescription>